Anxiety is a normal emotion, however, when people experience regular bouts of high levels of anxiety, it could become a disorder.

 “Therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear.
 Is not life more than food, and the body more than clothes?
 Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?
 Can any one of you by worrying add a single hour to your life?”
 (Matthew 6: 25-27)

-5. Journal – I always recommend journaling as a way of managing your anxiety because it’s pro-active and you are moving your anxious thoughts from your mind onto the paper.
+5. Journal – I always recommend journaling as a way of managing your anxiety because it’s pro-active and you are moving your anxious thoughts from your mind to the paper.

-Remember, it’s for you and no one else.
+Remember, it’s for you alone.
 If you are afraid someone will read it, then you may have to tear it up after or hide it well!

 7. Be creative – this is an excellent way of managing your anxiety as it requires you to focus and in doing the creative work, you have less time to worry.
 The added benefit of being creative is that you get a nice feeling of accomplishing something new.